Joint and Muscle Bleeds

 What does a bleed feel like?

 A bleed into a joint, if untreated, can go on for days.
 The first sign is a feeling of tightness in the joint but no real pain.
 The joint may feel a little puffy to the touch.
 If untreated, the joint may become hot to the touch.
-Fully range of motion of the joint can become very painful.
+Using full range of motion of the joint can become very painful.
 If the bleed is in a lower limb, weight bearing becomes difficult.

 Usually, the joint becomes visibly swollen.
 As the bleeding continues and the swelling increases, all movement in the joint is lost.
 After even a few bleeds like this, if left untreated, the joint can become permanently damaged.